Projective characterization of higher-order quantum transformations: No signaling

 \section{No signaling}

-In a previous work, the projective characterization was used to prove that the multi-round process matrix is a linear sum of quantum combs \cite[Theorem 2]{MPM}.
-That is, it allowed to split an MPM, which typically involves several directions of signaling, into a sum of quantum combs, featuring single, fixed directions.
+In a previous work, the projective characterization was used to prove that the multi-round process matrix, an extension of the process matrix \cite{OCB2012}, is a linear sum of quantum combs \cite[Theorem 2]{MPM}.
+By doing so, it relates an object that typically involves indefinite causal order (the multi-round process matrix, and as a consequence the process matrix) with \textit{several} that do not (a quantum comb represents a causally ordered succession of quantum channels sharing a side channel; in the literature, this structure is usually referred to as a quantum network or as a quantum channel with memory), thus formalizing the intuitive idea that `an indefinite causal order is a superposition of \textit{several} causal orderings'.
+Formally, the result states that the projector characterizing the MPM is exactly a sum of projectors characterizing quantum combs, with each term in the sum corresponding to each different causal ordering that the MPM can feature.

-In this section, the notion of no signaling is extended to state structures, in order for this decomposition to be generalized.
+As the MPM and the quantum comb are typical instances of objects in structures that can be characterized using the projective characterization, this suggests that the projectors built using the previously defined operations can be split into terms that have a fixed signaling direction, so that the causal structure can be inferred from the analysis of the projector alone.
+Therefore, in this section, the notion of no signaling is extended to state structures in order for this decomposition to be systematized.
 Quasi-orthogonality will be shown to be the relevant notion for no signaling at the level of projectors, allowing in turn to define the \textit{prec}, an algebraic rule for composing projectors that encodes a one-way signaling constraint.